milvus-io/milvus-docs/site/en/userGuide/create_collection.md

         </tr>
         <tr>
             <td><code>default_value</code></td>
             <td>Default value of the field.
-This parameter supports only for scalar fields except array and JSON formats.
+This parameter is available only for non-array and non-JSON scalar fields.
 You cannot specify a default value for a primary key field.
 Refer to <a href="#parameter-default_value">Parameter default_value</a>  for more information.</td>
             <td>N/A</td>
         </tr>
         <tr>